enaughton/blog-2021/src/posts/making-a-cover-letter-in-klaviyo.md

 title: Making a Cover Letter in Klaviyo
 date: 2022-11-10T10:45:43.447Z
 ---
-E﻿ver since working at Govalo, where I watched the team launch a Klaviyo intergration.
-My interest in email and how all of that works behind the scenes.
-With being on the job hunt again, I figured why not apply to Klaviyo but use the tools they provide for customers to help boost my application.
+E﻿ver since working at Govalo, where I watched the team launch a Klaviyo integration.
+My interest in email and how all of that works behind the scenes grown.
+With being on the job hunt again, I figured why not apply to Klaviyo but use the tools they provide for customers to help boost my application?

-F﻿irst I built out my cover letter as an email template!
+F﻿irst, I built out my cover letter as an email template!

 <iframe height="776.0390625" style="width: 100%;" scrolling="no" title="Klaviyo Cover Letter" src="https://codepen.io/Kingdogdad/embed/eYKgqXb?default-tab=result&theme-id=dark" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href="https://codepen.io/Kingdogdad/pen/eYKgqXb">